mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1-apache-beam.md

 Key takeaways:

 * To aggregate unbounded stream the data must be partitioned by event-time
-* Every aggregation introduce latency, event-time advances through the pipeline
+* Every aggregation introduce latency, event-time typically advances through the pipeline
 * Late date is inevitable for streaming pipelines
 * Watermark handling is the most important feature of any streaming framework

 I hope that you enjoy the first blog post in [stream processing](/categories/stream-processing/) series.
-Put a comment below if you want more :)